AdityaDeshmane/iOSPullToRefreshControl/README.md

    ><pre><code>pullToRefreshView =  [[ADPullToRefreshView alloc] initWithTableOrCollectionView:_tableView andCustomWidth:0]; //Create instance of pull to refresh view </code></pre>

-  > // Add it as subview of tableview/collection view (no need to worry about what frame to set etc just add as subview, control does it on its own)
+  > // Add it as subview to table view/collection view (no need to worry about what frame to set etc. just add as subview, control does these sort of handling on its own)

    ><pre><code> [_tableView addSubview:pullToRefreshView];</code></pre>